Zhenye-Na/blog/_posts/2022-04-23-java-development-tools-part-1.md

 >
 > Junit is a Java Testing framework, which provides annotations, assertions, etc to help test the application you are creating.
 >
-> What is Unit Testing ?
+> What is Unit Testing?
 >
-> There are different categories of testing, to name a few: Unit Test, Integration Test, Canary Test, Load Test and Smoke Test
+> There are different categories of testing, to name a few: Unit Test, Integration Test, Canary Test, Load Test, and Smoke Test
 >
 > Unit Test kind of self-explanatory.
 It tests against individual modules within the application in an isolated fashion, while Integration Test "enables" those dependencies and checks if it works fine following the flow.